stellar-deprecated/interstellar/docs/readme.md

 ### Intents

-Modules (and app) in Interstellar communicate by broadcasting `Intent` objects using [Android-inspired](http://developer.android.com/guide/components/intents-filters.html) intent system.
+Modules (and apps) in Interstellar communicate by broadcasting `Intent` objects using an [Android-inspired](http://developer.android.com/guide/components/intents-filters.html) intent system.
 Modules can:
 * **Broadcast Intents** to trigger some events in other modules,
 * **Register Broadcast Receivers** to listen to Intents sent by other modules.